w3c-fedid/FedCM/explorations/service_worker_interception.md

 1. Configuration endpoints (`/.well-known/web-identity`, `/config.json`) still bypass Service Workers
 2. The FedCM flow requires successful config fetch **before** reaching `/accounts` or `/token`
-3. If the network is offline during config fetch, the entire flow fails
+3. If the network is offline during config fetch and the response is not cached or has expired, the entire flow fails

 **What SW enables**:
 - Fallback during **partial** outages (auth servers down, but network available)